-To estimate the costs of the June 2022 NEM events in Queensland, ACIL Allen uses AEMO's published estimates of the costs of the June 2022 events, as well as AEMC's final decisions on administered pricing compensation claims.
+To estimate the costs of the June 2022 NEM events, ACIL Allen uses AEMO's published estimates of the costs of the June 2022 events, as well as AEMC's final decisions on administered pricing compensation claims.

-At this stage no updated finalised costs have been published since the 2023-24 Final Determination.
-We will continue to monitor the AEMC publications between now and the Final Determination.
+As at 3 May 2024 no updated finalised costs have been published since the 2023-24 Final Determination.